microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

    ✅ Try it!
 You can write JavaScript right in your browser.
 Open a browser window and navigate to Developer Tools.
 In the console, you will find a prompt; type `let myVariable = 123`, press return, then type `myVariable`.
 What happens?
 Note, you'll learn more about these concepts in subsequent lessons.

+   The value 123 will be shown in the console.

 ## Constants

 Declaration and initialization of a constant follows the same concepts as a variable, with the exception of the `const` keyword.
 Constants are typically declared with all uppercase letters.